 Safety & Benefits

 At Tyo Placenta, your safety is of paramount importance.
-Working with organ tissue is a big deal, and I treat it as such.
+Working with organ tissue is a big deal, and we treat it as such.
 Every placenta, every time.
 Here are just a few of the things that Tyo Placenta has in place to give you peace of mind:

 - When appropriate, we utilize single-use equipment to minimize the risk of cross-contamination